 No digital nomad guide to the Philippines could possibly be complete without a mention of big and bustling Manila.
 The sprawling, seething capital of the country, it’s one of the fastest-growing metropolises in Asia.
 Its heart is a mix of aged Spanish-styled churches and plazas filled with interesting monuments.
 You’ll want to see that, but most DNs move to areas like chic Makati, student-filled UP Village, and the all-new Bonifacio Global City (a mix of mega malls and international eateries that has a Singapore feel).

 Calling all divers – Palawan is the place to be.
 Coral reefs that burst with pastel colours and bulging brain corals ring this whole island on the western edge of the country.
 It’s not too much like other places you’ll find in the Philippines.
 The coastline is rocky and rugged, spiked by craggy needles of stone that form pools where marine creatures of all shapes and sizes thrive.
 When you do get a beach, you can rest assured that it’s stunning, like the ones around El Nido or Port Barton.
 Internet in these salt-washed areas can be an issue, and getting around can take hours, but it’s worth it if you’re only after sand, sun and sea.

 Boracay cut its teeth as an out-and-out tourist destination.
 It’s still just that, with huge hotel resorts fringing beaches that look painted white.
 The upshot?
 This is the one to aim for if you want to be pampered.
 Don’t come in search of authentic Philippine cuisine or cultural encounters.
-Come for infinity pools by the Sulu Sea, snorkelling sessions, and lots of sunbathing.
+Come for infinity pools by the Sulu Sea, snorkeling sessions, and lots of sunbathing.
 Oh, and thanks to the international vibe, the internet tends to be relatively good in these parts.